paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-032-chemical-and-biological-warfare-program.md

   (A) The Secretary of the Army shall establish a citizens’ commission for each State in which there is a chemical demilitarization facility under Army management.

-  (B) The Assistant Secretary of Defense for Nuclear, Chemical, and Biological Defense Programs shall establish a chemical demilitarization citizens’ commission in Colorado and in Kentucky.
+  (B) The Assistant Secretary of Defense for Nuclear Deterrence, Chemical, and Biological Defense Policy and Programs shall establish a chemical demilitarization citizens’ commission in Colorado and in Kentucky.

   (C) Each commission under this subsection shall be known as the “Chemical Demilitarization Citizens’ Advisory Commission” for the State concerned.